rust-lang/rfcs/text/0000-pi-types.md

 Q: What are the usecases?

 A: There are many usecases for this.
-The most prominent one, perhaps, is the generically sized arrays.
+The most prominent one, perhaps, is abstracting over generically sized arrays.
 Dependent types allows one to lift the length of the array up to the type-level, effectively allowing one to parameterize over them.

 Q: What are the edge cases, and how can one work around those (e.g. failed unification)?